pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``server remove-mof`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``server remove-mof`` command compiles one or more MOF files and adds the resulting CIM objects to the target namespace in the WBEM server of the :term:`current connection`.
+The ``server remove-mof`` command compiles one or more MOF files and removes the resulting CIM objects from the target namespace in the WBEM server of the :term:`current connection`.

 Example: